jos0405/mautic-whatsapp/README.md

 ## Installation by console
 1. Download the plugin, unzip in your plugins folder
-2. Rename the folder to MautiWhatsappBundle
+2. Rename the folder to MauticWhatsappBundle
 3. `php bin/console mautic:plugins:reload`

 ## Usage